midgen/cashgenUE/README.md

 Known issues/TODO :

-* Not sure if the tangents are correct
-* Flicker on LOD change (hope to update to 4.11 and use dithered transition
+* LOD change flicker, will update to 4.11 and use dithered LOD transition effect
 * Implement noise modules and masking
 * Re-implement instanced mesh spawning with weightmap based configuration